UltimateBoomer/commtech-site/_posts/2022-06-06-ue5-landscape.md

 ![screenshot22]({{ site.baseurl}}/assets/posts/2022-06-06-ue5-landscape/screenshot22.png){: height="200em"}

 To make the video presentation, I used Davinci Resolve, which I learned how to use in the last ISU.
 I split the sections in rendered video, and added titles and transitions.
 I performed color correction to give the video a colder colored stylization.
 I also added some music by C418 from Minecraft, with attribution at the end of the video.
 I modified the music slightly, by changing the pitch and speed to create a good feeling of scale.
-As I already learned to edit down a video from ISU 2, I didn’t have any trouble in making the video itself, and the final product looks great to me.
+As I already learned to edit down a video from the previous audio visualizer project, I didn’t have any trouble in making the video itself, and the final product looks great to me.

 ### Conclusion